Payoe/EpicXOs_1012/README.md

 -The website must be able to be interacted with by the player.

+-Website should scale with minimization of the browser.

+-Game should be displayed and functional by the user.

 -The website should be able to keep track of the player(s) name.

 -Player’s name will be within 1-20 characters in length.